Thunderbolts (comics): Baron Helmut Zemo's Thunderbolts

-The team found tremendous success as superheroic champions and quickly gained the public's affection and trust.
-Unbeknownst to Zemo, his teammates began to see the value they could bring to the world as heroes and started to question the true mission of the Thunderbolts.
-Dallas Riordan, an aide to the Mayor of New York, became their closest ally.
+The team is successful as heroes and quickly gain the public's affection and trust.
+Unbeknownst to Zemo, his teammates began to see the value they could bring to the world as heroes and question the true mission of the Thunderbolts.
+Dallas Riordan, an aide to the Mayor of New York, becomes their closest ally.

-Jolt, an Asian American teenage girl whose entire family was killed by Onslaught and was experimented on by Arnim Zola, soon joined the team after she came to the Baxter Building seeking the help of the FF.
-Jolt, however, was not a supervillain, with the young girl honestly believing that her new friends were heroes (Zemo used the opportunity to create the team's new history).
-Soon after the addition of Jolt, Techno's neck was broken in battle with the Elements of Doom.
-Techno then seemingly transferred his mind into an android body built from his tech-pack.
+Jolt, an Asian American teenage girl whose entire family was killed by Onslaught and was experimented on by Arnim Zola, joins the Thunderbolts after coming to the Baxter Building seeking the help of the Fantastic Four.
+Soon after Jolt joins the Thunderbolts, Techno's neck is broken in battle with the Elements of Doom.
+Techno transfers his mind into an android body built from his tech-pack.

-Just as Zemo's plans were about to come to fruition, everything unravelled.
-To the astonishment of the entire world, the Fantastic Four and the Avengers returned.
-Faced with the return of the lost heroes, Zemo revealed the true nature of the Thunderbolts to the world.
-Ostensibly, he did this to ensure the loyalty of the team by ruining their chances of becoming heroes.
+Just as Zemo's plans are about to come to fruition, the Fantastic Four and the Avengers return.
+Faced with the return of the lost heroes, Zemo reveals the true nature of the Thunderbolts to the world, ostensibly to ensure the loyalty of the team by ruining their chances of becoming heroes.
+The Thunderbolts (minus Techno) turn on Zemo for his betrayal.
+Moonstone leaves the team, having had no intention of being a true hero.
+Now fugitives, the Thunderbolts are joined by Hawkeye and Charcoal.

-The Thunderbolts (minus the android Techno) turned on Zemo for his betrayal.
-In the ensuing battle, Zemo and Techno used a mind control device to turn the Avengers and Fantastic Four against the remaining Thunderbolts, who, with the help of the size-changing Atlas – as well as Iron Man who had designed his armor to make himself more resistant to mind control – ultimately rallied and freed the other heroes.
-Together, they defeated Zemo and Techno.
-Unbeknownst to his teammates, Atlas helped the wounded Zemo escape, while Techno fled under his own power.

-Amidst this chaos, Meteorite decided to return to her old identity.
-She altered her costume and changed her codename back to Moonstone.
-After a brief stop-over in an alternate dimension, the team learned that Moonstone had no intention of reforming and becoming a superhero.
-She told them she only turned against Zemo out of self-preservation.

-Upon their return to Earth, the team set up shop in Colorado and pondered their next move.